-- Alignment of Security and Network Architecture: As networks expand, security teams must work to keep up by continuously identifying potential blind spots to maintain full visibility and control.
+Alignment of Security and Network Architecture: As networks expand, security teams must work to keep up by continuously identifying potential blind spots to maintain full visibility and control.
 Organizations should also assess available attack paths to critical data to best determine which vulnerabilities need to be addressed first.
-Frameworks to consider include ISO, CIS Critical Security Controls (SANS Top 20), and the NIST Cyber Security Framework.
+Frameworks to consider include ISO, CIS Controls - formerly known as SANS CIS Critical Security Controls (SANS Top 20), and the NIST Cyber Security Framework.

 In addition to establishing this baseline, organizations must also deploy solutions and adopt certain strategies designed to work together to protect critical data and assets from being compromised or stolen.
 This includes the following:

 It may come as a surprise that a majority of data breaches are caused by threats that have been around for weeks, months, or, in some cases, even years.
 In fact, most of the attacks being detected in the wild today target vulnerabilities that organizations have had the opportunity to patch for at least three years.
-With this in mind, organizations must prioritize the patching every cataloged device immediately, even before establishing a formal protocol for patches and updates.
-And those devices that cannot be patched or updated should be replaced or protected with proximity controls such as IPS systems and zero trust network access.
-And in addition to patching, security teams must also ensure these devices are properly segmented, and that the network has the ability to automatically detect and quarantine compromised devices.
+With this in mind, organizations must prioritize the patching of every cataloged device immediately, even before establishing a formal protocol for patches and updates.
+And those devices that cannot be patched or updated should be replaced or protected with proximity controls such as intrusion prevention systems (IPS) and zero-trust network access (ZTNA).
+In addition to patching, security teams must also ensure these devices are properly segmented, and that the network has the ability to automatically detect and quarantine compromised devices.